What is Digital Marketing: Everything You Need to Know

 Continuously refining your methods improves your conversion rate.
 Investing in online marketing ensures that everything is optimized for the highest amount of conversions.

-Additionally, all leads do not offer the same value for your business.
-Digital marketing allows you to target a specific audience that will yield higher-quality leads that are more likely to become customers.
+Additionally, not all leads offer the same value for your business.
+Digital marketing allows you to target a specific audience, which will yield higher-quality leads that are more likely to become customers.

 Connecting your business with the most valuable leads will directly improve your conversion rate.